akgunduz/dicon/README.md

 The communication interface is structured based on sockets and it includes messaging related common tasks which are summarized as;

-- Creates the messaging channels seperate for send and receive.
+- Creates the messaging channels separate for send and receive.
 - Creates a queue mechanism to hold and sort all send/receive messages to be executed based on their priorities.
 - Setups all message execution callbacks
 - Finalize the messaging mechanism